 Bougainvilleas are popular landscape plants due to their vigorous growth and spectacular blooms.

 They can be planted in large masses for ornamental purposes and serve as an excellent ground cover in large, hard-to-maintain areas.

-Bougainvillea is used as a decorative plant, in hanging pots, in vases, and as bonsais.
+Bougainvillea is used as a decorative plant in hanging pots, vases, and bonsais.

 Propagation of Bougainvillea by Seeds

 The vibrant flower-producing bougainvillea is a difficult plant to grow from its seeds.

 Cutting and grafting branches method is a convenient and more efficient way of growing them.